-Often referred to as “talking therapy,” this involves the client meeting with the therapist individually.
-The therapy focuses on the client’s concerns with a plan developed between the therapist and client.
+Psychotherapy often referred to as “talking therapy,” this involves the client meeting with the therapist individually.
+The individual therapy focuses on the client’s concerns with a plan developed between the therapist and client.
 Goals are established with specific outcomes determined.
 Depending on the concerns there can be as few as one session or as many as is needed to reach the desired outcomes.

-There is an enormous range of concerns that people will seek psychotherapy to resolve.
+There is an enormous range of concerns that people will seek individual psychotherapy to resolve.
 Situations that develop into depression and anxiety are common areas.
 For children, extreme restlessness and distractibility can be indicators of Attention Deficit Disorder.
 Most physicians are now familiar with the more up to date independent research studies which are clearly indicating that psychotropic medications for depression, anxiety and ADHD are not the first treatment of choice.
-Therapy is far more effective than the medications.
-In some cases medications may be helpful as complementary to the individual therapy.
+Psychotherapy is far more effective than the medications.
+Although in some cases medications may be helpful or complementary to the individual therapy.
 Contact us today to schedule an appointment.